JS2 block viewer

 }

-However, instead of accessing the array’s elements like this, we can use array destructuring to create new variables and assign them values, based on values in an array.
+An equivalent, but more concise way to do this uses array destructuring to create new variables and assign them values, based on values in an array.

 function parseQueryString(queryString) {